 DAS is committed to measuring the impact of its investments in community services.
-The CLF Program consistently met and exceeded its goals to support successful community living for those discharged or at imminent risk of institutionalization.
-Beginning FY 15/16, DAAS shifted to focus on the measures below:
+The CLF Program consistently meets and exceeds its goals to support successful community living for those discharged or at imminent risk of institutionalization.
+In FY 15/16, DAS shifted the focus of CLF on the measures below:

-Percent of clients with one or fewer admissions to an acute care hospital within a six-month period.
-Target: 80%.
+• Percent of participants with one or fewer admissions to an acute care hospital within a sixmonth period.
+Target: 85%.

-The CLF Program is anticipated to continue to exceed this performance measure target of clients having one or fewer unplanned admissions.
+The CLF Program is anticipated to continue to exceed this performance measure target of participants having one or fewer unplanned admissions.

-Percent of care plan problems resolved, on average, after one year of enrollment in the CLF Program (excludes clients with ongoing purchases).
-Target: 80%.
+Percent of care plan problems resolved, on average, after one year of enrollment in the CLF Program (excludes participants with ongoing purchases).
+Target: 70%.

-The CLF Program will continue to make progress towards this performance measure target in FY 21/22.
-This measure reflects the complexity of the population served as participants tend to have complex needs that take time to resolve or develop new care needs to remain stable in the community.
-However, while a subset of participants will always have less than 100% of their care plan problems resolved due to ongoing care needs, review of participant records has identified that staff training and enhanced supervision related to database utilization is needed to ensure care plan items are updated throughout enrollment.
-In FY 20/21, DAS and the CLF Program continued prior years' efforts to enhance staff training to ensure that documentation and operational processes support data integrity and accuracy of these performance measurements.
-This includes upgrades to the care plan tool implemented in FY 18/19 that care managers use to set goals with participants and track progress toward these goals.
+The CLF Program will continue to make progress towards this performance measure target in FY 23/24.
+This measure reflects the complexity of the population served as CLFP participants tend to have high personal and safety needs to live safely in the community.
+For many, care plan interventions take time to develop and resolve.
+However, while a subset of participants will always have less than 100% of their care plan problems resolved due to ongoing care needs, the program will continue to ensure care plan items are updated throughout enrollment through ongoing supervision, training, and oversight on database utilization.